SuperDARN/pydarn/docs/user/range_time.md

 # Range-Time Parameter Plots
 ---

-Range-time parameter plots (also known as range-time intensity (RTI) plots) plot a radar measured parameter along range gates versus time.
+Range-time parameter plots (also known as range-time intensity (RTI) plots) are time series of a radar-measured parameter at all range gates along a specific beam.
 They are the most common way to look at data from a single radar.

 !!!
 Note
-    Slant ranges are future enhancement we are currently working on.
-Sorry for inconvenience.
+    Slant ranges are a future enhancement we are currently working on.
+Sorry for the inconvenience.

 ### Basic RTP
 The general syntax for plot_range_time is:
 'plot_range_time(fitacf_data, options)'
 where 'fitacf_data' is the read in data, and the options are several python parameters used to control how the plot looks.

-First, make sure Pydarn and matplotlib are imported, then read in the .fitacf file with the data you wish to plot:
+First, make sure pyDARN and matplotlib are imported, then read in the .fitacf file with the data you wish to plot:
 ```python
 import pydarn
 import matplotlib.pyplot as plt